 If the original item was optional (the Optional check box was checked on the Item Details popover), then the new replacement item will also be marked as Optional.

 The Override tab provides additional control for how products are displayed on the printed proposal.
-This is great for miscellaneous non-inventory parts that you might be using as placeholders.
-For example, let’s say you have an SKU for customer-provided equipment.
+This is great for miscellaneous non-inventory parts that you might be using as placeholders for special order shate items, as example.
+Or, let’s say you have an SKU for customer-provided equipment.
 Obviously, you aren’t selling the customer the equipment they own, but you need it in the design so you know how the integrated system connects with their products.

 So, you have a CPE-Television item, which represents the TV that the customer already owns.
 Rather than calling the item CPE-Television, you can print the actual product name ( Samsung 65” TV provided by Bugs Bunny ) on their proposal.
+Learn more about how to set up Custom items here.
 So here are the details you’ll find on this screen:

 - Base Item – this is the SKU or Item Number from your iPoint database.